 How to make awesome category pages

-This does mean that every category and tag needs to have some custom written text.
+This does mean that every category and tag page needs to have some custom written text.
 That’s not hard, but it can be a lot of work.
-Nobody said this was going to be easy.
+Nobody said this was going to be easy ;-)

 Our Yoast SEO plugin helps you with optimizing your category pages: it analyzes your category page content.
 For instance, if there’s enough content on it.
-Moreover, it allows you to change the social details for category pages and provides you a snippet preview.
+Moreover, it allows you to change the social details for category pages and provides you with a snippet preview.

 Duplicate tags and categories

 A related issue we often see, are sites that have duplicate tags and categories.
-When you have a category “SEO”, like we do here on yoast.com, you shouldn’t have a tag page “SEO” too.
+When you have a category “bathing suits”, you shouldn’t have a tag “bathing suits” too.
 If you do, which one should Google rank first?

-The same goes for single or plural, an article shouldn’t be in the categories “shirt” and “shirts”.
-Or a post with the tags “WordPress plugin” and “WordPress plugins”.
+The same goes for single or plural; an article shouldn’t be in the categories “shirt” and “shirts”.
+A post shouldn’t have the tag “WordPress plugin” and “WordPress plugins”.
 One of those shouldn’t exist.
 Pick single or plural and stick with it for all your category and tag terms.